The pop-up message ‘You’ll need to ask to use this app’ is part of Microsoft’s Family Feature which was introduced in the latest Windows 10 updates.

-- If the sign-in Microsoft family features popup keeps appearing, it might be because you’re using a child account.
+- If the “Sign-in to Microsoft family features” popup keeps appearing, it might be because you’re using a child account.

-- Another reason for the sign-in family features popup appearance is because you have configured your computer under a child account.
+- Another reason for the sign-in family features popup appearance is that you have configured your computer under a child account.

 How to Turn Off Microsoft family features Pop Up?

 The annoying thing about this pop-up is even if you are not a part of the Microsoft family, the pop-up keeps appearing.
 So, even if you were a part of the family in the past and now, you leave it, it will not work.
 But the following suggestion will come in handy for removing this pop-up.

 Bonus Fix: Changing the Date of Birth

 - First, you’ll head over to the following link:

 - Then, you’ll navigate to the top-right corner of the screen and click on your profile.

 - From there, you’ll click on the ‘My Microsoft account’ option.